 7 Best Marathon Running Shoes in 2024

-We earn affiliate commissions at no extra cost to you when you buy through us.
+We buy shoes ourselves.
+We earn commissions when you buy through us, at no extra cost.
 Why trust us

-Having a distance of 42 kilometres or 26 miles, a marathon is a long-distance road race.
+Having a distance of 42 kilometres or 26 miles, a marathon is a long-distance race.
 You definitely need more than just a comfortable shoe for this effort.

 We have tested marathon-ready running shoes to learn how they feel, fit, and perform, all to make sure you have the best options.

 Additionally, since we want to perfectly assist you through the process of choosing the right marathon running shoe, we have created a guide that can get rid of any of your worries.
+Scroll past the top picks to read the guide.

 How we test running shoes